Huiting-hub/NFPRC/README.md

 # NFPRC

-This is the code for: Tackling Noisy Labels with Noise-Free Prototype Guided Representation Calibration (PyTorch implementation).
+This is the code for: Noise-Free Prototype Guided Representation Calibration under Label Noise (PyTorch implementation).

 ## Dependencies